FAST-HEP/fasthep-flow/docs/configuration/index.md

       op_args: ["Hello World!"]
 ```

-This YAML file defines two stages, `printEcho` and `printPython`.
-The
+This YAML file defines two tasks, `printEcho` and `printPython`.
+The `printEcho`
-`printEcho` stage uses the `BashOperator`, and the `printPython` stage uses the
+task uses the `BashOperator`, and the `printPython` task uses the
 `PythonOperator`.
-The `printEcho` stage passes the argument
+The `printEcho` task passes the argument `echo "Hello World!"`
-`echo "Hello World!"` to the `bash_command` argument of the `BashOperator`.
-To
+to the `bash_command` argument of the `BashOperator`.
+To make it easier to use
-make it easier to use Python callables, `fasthep-flow` provides the
+Python callables, `fasthep-flow` provides the `PythonOperator`.
+This operator
-`PythonOperator`.
-This operator takes a Python callable and its arguments, and
+takes a Python callable and its arguments, and then calls the callable with the
-then calls the callable with the arguments.
+arguments.

 ```{note}
 - you can test the validity of a config via `fasthep-flow lint <config.yaml>`